Why clean your makeup brushes?

-Why clean your makeup brushes?
+Who’s got the time to clean their makeup brushes?
 There are three big reasons for doing so:

-The first is that dirty makeup brushes don’t perform as well.
-When your blush brush has so much powder on it that you don’t need to put any more on when you apply …well my friends, that’s no good.
+The first reason is that dirty makeup brushes don’t perform as well.
+When your blush brush has so much powder on it that you don’t need to put any more on when you apply …well, that’s no good.
 It can cause your makeup application to turn out looking very different than you expected: darker, more intense, or just plain muddy.

 The second reason to wash your brushes is that dirty brushes can transfer bacteria from our skin to our makeup products and back again.
 Cleaning your brushes regularly will ensure that you not only get rid of excess product but also bacteria and oils that have been transferred to your brush.
 This can help prevent breakouts and other nasty skin complaints that are caused by germs.